-A documentary called ‘GEETA’, set in India and made by two emerging Indian-Australia producers from Melbourne, has been selected for a prestigious screening at the Melbourne International Film Festival 2021.
+A documentary called ‘GEETA’, set in India and made by two emerging Indian-Australian producers from Melbourne, has been selected for a prestigious screening at the Melbourne International Film Festival 2021.
 Described as, an intimate and inspiring portrait of a mother and daughter’s fight to determine their own fates and to campaign for real change.
 Its producers are now calling out for public support to bring Neetu, one of the inspirational force behind this film, to Australia.

 The story follows Geeta and Neetu as founding members of social enterprise ‘Sheroes Hangout (India)’, which now employs 30 full-time acid attack survivors and raises funds to support the rehabilitation, counselling, and surgery of other survivors.